 Camp-Wide Wednesday Activities

-Campers in all Sixes and Sevens Homegroups gather together on Wednesday morning for a community activity such as a song or game, and then participate in mixed-age activities of their choice.
+Campers in all Six/Sevens Homegroups gather together on Wednesday morning for a community activity such as a song or game, and then participate in mixed-age activities of their choice.
 These may range from making a mural to playing tag games, bird watching or creating a disco party.
 This is a great opportunity for friends of different ages or in different Homegroups to spend time together.

 The second Wednesday of each session is a theme day, such as “The Shrinking Machine,” “Little Red Rocket Ship” or “Beach Day.”
 Camp-wide activities on those days are based on the theme, and each camp group chooses how it will participate in the theme.
 Wednesday afternoons are set aside for extended Homegroup projects, collaborations between groups, and activities related to the theme day.

-All Sixes Homegroups go on field trips on Fridays.
-Sixes generally join the Sevens in going to locations such as Central Park Zoo and Carousel, New York Botanical Gardens, and Brooklyn Children’s Museum.
+All Six/Sevens Homegroups go on field trips on Fridays to locations such as Central Park Zoo and Carousel, New York Botanical Gardens, and Brooklyn Children’s Museum.
 We travel by air-conditioned, chartered bus.
 Our goal is to choose trip locations that give us a chance to be in as much “green,” natural space as possible.
 Our counselor to camper ratio on field trips for Sixes and Sevens is 1 to 4.